AISD Board of Trustees Announces School Closures and Consolidations

 The District has adopted a strategic plan to transition from a neighborhood school model to a community school model.
 When Amarillo first adopted the neighborhood school model, education was simpler; many schools were just one-room schoolhouses.
 As Amarillo grew, so did the expansion of neighborhood schools.
 The neighborhood model served the District well for generations until recent years when enrollment started declining.

-Superintendent Doug Loomis said the District will likely need to consolidate some elementary campuses.
+Superintendent Doug Loomis said the District will likely need to consolidate some campuses.
 “Amarillo isn’t immune to the demographic trends being seen across the state, but with careful planning, we can overcome these challenges.”

-In March of 2023, the Board of Trustees created a 5-step guideline for consolidating elementary schools, which starts with placing schools that fall below 300-students on a watchlist.
-When a school drops below 250-students, a formal consideration is triggered for closing the building and consolidating with a paired campus beginning the next school year.
-The final decision to close a campus requires board approval.
+In March of 2023, the Board of Trustees created a 5-step guideline for consolidating schools, which starts with placing a campus with an enrollment under 300 students on a watchlist.
+When a school drops below 250 students, a formal consideration is triggered for closing the building and consolidating with a paired campus beginning the next school year.

 Dr. Perryman said that despite financial challenges caused by the enrollment decline, AISD is one of a handful of school districts in the state to maintain a balanced budget, citing the District is doing a lot of things right.